fybrik/fybrik/site/docs/reference/crds.md

         <td><b><a href="#fybrikmodulespeccapabilitiesindexapi">api</a></b></td>
         <td>object</td>
         <td>
-          API indicates to the application how to access the capabilities provided by the module TODO This is optional but in ModuleAPI the endpoint is required?<br/>
+          API indicates to the application how to access the capabilities provided by the module<br/>
         </td>
         <td>false</td>
       </tr><tr>